 We checked the contents of the drawers in the treatment rooms.
 These were well stocked, clean, ordered and free from clutter.
 All of the instruments were pouched.
 It was obvious which items were for single use and these items were clearly new.
-The treatment room had the appropriate personal protective equipment, such as gloves and aprons, available for staff and patient use.
+The treatment rooms had the appropriate personal protective equipment, such as gloves and aprons, available for staff and patient use.

 The dental water lines were maintained to prevent the growth and spread of Legionella bacteria (Legionella is a term for particular bacteria which can contaminate water systems in buildings).
 The practice manager described the method they used which was in line with current HTM 01-05 guidelines.
-A Legionella risk assessment had been carried out by an external contractor.
+A Legionella risk assessment had been carried out by an external contractor in 2014.
 The practice was following recommendations to reduce the risk of Legionella, for example, through the regular testing of the water temperatures.
 A record had been kept of the outcome of these checks on a monthly basis.

-The practice used a decontamination room for instrument processing.
-In accordance with HTM 01-05 guidance, an instrument transportation system had been implemented to ensure the safe movement of instruments between treatment rooms and the decontamination room which ensured the risk of infection spread was minimised.
+The practice did not have a dedicated decontamination room.
+Each treatment room included equipment for decontamination and instrument processing.
 The process of cleaning, inspection, sterilisation, packaging and storage of instruments followed a well-defined system of zoning from dirty through to clean.